-We are at an early stage of development and our technology and approach has not yet led, and may never lead, to the approval or commercialization of any of our product candidates, including NTLA-2001 for ATTR amyloidosis or NTLA-2002 for HAE, or for other product candidates, including NTLA-2003 and NTLA-3001 for alpha-1 antitrypsin deficiency ("AATD") and NTLA-6001 for CD30+ lymphomas, being deemed appropriate for clinical development and ultimately approval by a regulatory agency.
-In addition, we are identifying collaboration opportunities to advance development of NTLA-6001.
+We are at a clinical stage of development and our technology and approach has not yet led, and may never lead, to the approval or commercialization of any of our product candidates, including NTLA-2001 for ATTR amyloidosis, NTLA-2002 for HAE, or NTLA-3001 for AATD, or to our other product candidates being deemed appropriate for clinical development and ultimately approval by a regulatory agency.
 Even if we are successful in building our pipeline of product candidates, completing clinical development, establishing the necessary manufacturing processes and capabilities, obtaining regulatory approvals and commercializing product candidates will require substantial additional funding and are subject to the risks of failure inherent in therapeutic product development.
 Investment in biopharmaceutical product development involves significant risk that any potential product candidate will fail to demonstrate acceptable safety and efficacy profiles, gain regulatory approval, or become commercially viable.

-We cannot provide any assurance that we will be able to successfully advance any of our product candidates, including NTLA-2001, NTLA-2002, NTLA-2003, NTLA-3001 or NTLA-6001, through the entire research and development process.
+We cannot provide any assurance that we will be able to successfully advance any of our product candidates, including NTLA-2001, NTLA-2002, NTLA-3001 or product candidates developed through our collaborations, through the entire research and development process.
 Any of our other programs may show promise, yet fail to yield product candidates for clinical development or commercialization for many reasons.
 For more information regarding these risks, see the above risk factor section entitled "Risks Related to Preclinical and Clinical Development."